Welcome to the Tabla Theka blog, your guide to mastering Indian rhythms.

 Common Tempo (Laya) | Medium (Madhya) |

-The Theka (foundational phrase) for Jhampa Taal is presented below.
+The Theka (foundational phrase) for Jhampa Taal is presented below in two mobile-friendly rows of five beats each.

 1 | 2 | 3 | 4 | 5 |